 Transcendental Staking: The new cross-chain staking to enhance the future of NFT utility

-Stakernauts, a ProximaX community initiatve launches Transcendental Staking, a new cross-chain staking program with HashGuardians, a P2E Cardano-based project.GIBRALTAR, August 16, 2022 /EINPresswire.com/ -- In an era of interconnectivity, cross-chain utility still remains an untapped source of potential for encouraging growth between blockchain communities.
+Stakernauts, a ProximaX community initiative launches Transcendental Staking, a new cross-chain staking program with HashGuardians, a P2E-Cardano based project.GIBRALTAR, August 17, 2022 /EINPresswire.com/ -- In an era of interconnectivity, cross-chain utility still remains an untapped source of potential for encouraging growth between blockchain communities.

 HashGuardians and the Stakernauts community are teaming up to provide some of the first cross-chain Gamefi utility on either of their native blockchains – Cardano and the Sirius Chain by ProximaX.
 Currently, HashGuardians NFT owners are able to earn passive staking rewards in the form of HashCoins, the in-game currency of the HashGuardians Universe.
 Starting this September, owners will also have the opportunity to earn staking rewards in the form of MetX, the Gamefi token for the Stakernauts initiative.
 Dubbed Transcendental Staking, this novel cross-chain staking program marks the first steps for both projects in creating additional cross-chain utility for NFT owners.

 HashGuardians is a leading play-and-earn title being developed on the Cardano blockchain.
-Launching their NFT-based playable characters during the earliest days of NFTs on Cardano, HashGuardians has today launched full playable utility for all 10,000 of their NFT characters – a rare feat amongst NFT games on any blockchain.
+Launching their NFT-based playable characters during the earliest days of NFTs on Cardano, HashGuardians today has fully launched utility for all 10,000 of their NFT characters – a rare feat amongst NFT games on any blockchain.
 Each HashGuardians NFT is a completely unique, fully-animated playable character ready for adventures throughout the HashGuardians Universe.

 “Our mission is to create engaging gameplay that gives the power back to our players,” says F. Katzmarek, HashGuardians CEO.
 “We want players to control their assets and reap the rewards of being part of the HashGuardians community.
 We are excited to welcome the ProximaX and Stakernauts community to HashGuardians and appreciate this opportunity to further increase the utility of our NFT collection.”